chapel-lang/chapel/doc/technotes/errorHandling.rst

 * Errors may not be generic classes.

 * Virtual methods cannot throw.
+In practice, this means that while a typical class may contain throwing methods, a class that is extended or a class that is extending another class may not contain throwing methods.